 What are the symptoms of lymphocytosis?

-Lymphocytosis itself does not cause symptoms.
-However, you may experience symptoms from the underlying cause of lymphocytosis.
+Lymphocytosis doesn’t cause symptoms.
+However, you may experience symptoms from what’s causing the spike in your white blood cell count.
+For instance, the lymph nodes in your neck may feel swollen due to an infection, which may be causing lymphocytosis.
 Depending on the cause, symptoms may range from no symptoms to severe.

 Diagnosis and Tests